Dark or black spots on skin are usually harmless and merely a sign of

 excessive exposure to the sun or increased pigmentation.
 Black skin

-spots can also be caused by moles.
+spots or dots can also be caused by moles.
 However, less

 harmless skin discolorations often do not pose any danger to one’s